 - Azaleas belong to the genus Rhododendron and include both deciduous and evergreen varieties that grow best in zones 6 to 9, although some will grow as far north as zone 4.
 The showy flowers can be white, pink, red, yellow and even orange depending on the species.
 They are low maintenance and easy to shape, but like rhododendrons, all plant parts are toxic and they aren't a great choice around pets or children.

 - Summersweet (Clethra alnifolia, zones 3 to 9) is a slow grower with sinewy white or pink flowers that attract bees.

 - Burning bush (Euonymus alatus, zones 4 to 8) brings a riot of crimson color into your yard in the fall to brighten up the days heading into winter.
 It's worthy of note, however, that this species is considered invasive in many states, including the Midwest and South.

 Tips for Planting a Foundation Garden

 Before you start digging, be sure to call 811, the national "call before you dig" hotline, to get a map of underground utilities on your property.
 This is especially important when digging near the house because there are bound to be water and drain lines in your way, and if you damage one without checking first, you could have an expensive repair on your hands.
 If the land slopes toward the house, there may be an underground drainage system in place that isn't on file with the utility companies, so watch for that too.

-Fine Gardening recommends a mulch of gravel or bark to mimic and reinforce the colors of the house and a low wall or walkway to complement the building's architectural design.
+Adding mulch of gravel or bark to mimic and reinforce the colors of the house and a low wall or walkway can complement the building's architectural design.
 Take caution against covering the architectural features completely because the design looks best when the house and garden appear to be part of each other, and neither would be complete without the other.